dsshean/TheSimulation/README.md

 ## Project Overview

-TheSimulation is an experiment exploring simulation theory utilizing Large Language Models (LLMs).
-This project investigates how LLMs, specifically through frameworks like the Google AI Developer Kit (ADK), can be used to create autonomous agents ("Simulacra") that perceive, reflect, and act within a simulated environment.
+TheSimulation is an experiment exploring simulation theory using Large Language Models (LLMs) as a proxy.
+This project investigates how LLMs can be used to create autonomous agents ("Simulacra") that perceive, reflect, and act within a simulated environment constructed via language.

-The project aims to use LLMs to generate and analyze diverse simulated scenarios by giving agents with personas, goals, and a structured thinking process.

 ## Practical Applications